 Typically, sidechains will only be found on dynamics processors such as compressors, gates, and dynamic EQs (though you may find exceptions).
 So, focus on threshold-based audio effects.
 To get started, here are some frequently-encountered situations that can benefit from sidechain processing.

 As long as you have sidechain-capable processors and an unfaltering faith in the power of signal well-sent, the fruits of the sidechain tree are yours for the taking.
 Pull up some tracks and enjoy!
-You can also use sidechaining for some pretty creative mix effects, but that’s another story to be told some other time.
+You can also use sidechaining for some pretty creative mix effects.